agold-spd/speedata-tpc-generator/README.md

 ### Common Issues

 1. **Command not found: tpchgen-cli**
-   - Ensure `tpchgen-cli` is installed and in your PATH
+   - Ensure tpchgen-cli is installed and in your PATH
-   - Try reinstalling with `pip install --upgrade tpchgen-cli`
+   - Try reinstalling with: pip install --upgrade tpchgen-cli

 2. **Out of disk space**
    - The complete dataset requires approximately 1TB of storage